artefactory/supinfo_mlops_course/README.md

 * Web service: model deployment with FastAPI
 * Docker: containerizing a web service
-* MLflow: retieving a model from the model registry
+* MLflow: retrieving a model from the model registry
 * Locust: load testing a web service